gokulkrishh/bmrk.cc-extensions/README.md

 </a>

 <p align="center">
-  Bookmark It.
-Extensions – An open source extensions for the web browser.
+  [Bookmark It.](https://bmrk.cc) Extensions – An open source extensions for Bookmark It web application.
 </p>

 <p align="center">